Before creating a MongoDB Atlas cluster, be mindful of the network IP range.

 common vpc

-After investigation, it was determined that the cause of the problem was related to the specifications used when creating the MongoDB Atlas cluster.
+The investigation revealed that the problem was related to the specifications used when creating the MongoDB Atlas cluster.

 Atlas default CIDR